Steven Stamkos: International play

 Stamkos played for Canada in the 2008 World Junior Ice Hockey Championships, where he helped the team win a gold medal.
 After his rookie season with the Lightning, Stamkos was named to Canada's senior roster for the 2009 Men's World Ice Hockey Championships.
 Stamkos continued to impress at the 2009 IIHF World Championships, scoring on his first career shift and meshing with fellow Lightning forward Martin St. Louis for seven goals, 11 points and a +9 plus-minus rating en route to a 2–1 loss to Russia in the finals.
 He was also selected as a reserve by Canada for the 2010 Winter Olympics and scored seven goals in Canada's fifth-place finish at the 2013 World Championships.
 Stamkos was expected to be a major contributor for Canada in Sochi for the 2014 Winter Olympics and was named to the roster, but his leg injury sustained prior to the NHL Olympic break, including a broken tibia sustained in November 2013, prevented him from participating.
-The NHL prohibited its players to take part in the 2018 and 2022 Winter Olympics, which prevented him from participating in those games as well.
+The NHL prohibited its players to take part in the 2018 and 2022 Winter Olympics, which prevented him from participating in those games as well, and he was not selected for Team Canada at the 2026 Winter Olympics, meaning he has never represented Canada at the Olympics during his entire career and is very likely at the point of his career where he will never be able to.

 On March 2, 2016, Hockey Canada named Stamkos to its roster for the 2016 World Cup of Hockey in Toronto.
-Stamkos won the tournament with Team Canada after a 2–1 win over Team Europe in Game 2 of the best-of-three series.
+Stamkos won the tournament with Team Canada after a 2–1 win over Team Europe in game two of the best-of-three series.
 He recorded a goal as well as an assist in the tournament, with a plus-minus rating of +3.